Appearance

 - You need OS-level packages not included in the Python Template.
 With Docker, you have complete control over your base operating system and installed packages.

-- Your application is in a language not yet supported by PLANQK, like Go or Rust.
+- Your application is in a language not yet supported by the platform, like Go or Rust.

 - You need guaranteed reproducible builds.
 We release regular updates to our coding templates to improve functionality, security, and performance.
 While we aim for full backward compatibility, using a Dockerfile is the best way to ensure that your production runtime is always in sync with your local builds.